-Style of counselling I am an Integrative counsellor and use a variety of approaches including CBT, MBCT, person centred and solution focused brief therapy.
+Style of counselling I have been an Integrative counsellor for over a decade and use a variety of approaches including CBT, MBCT, person centred and solution focused brief therapy.
 I combine these approaches according to the clients’ needs, believing strongly that no two people or issue can be solved with one process.
-I specialise in many areas including anxiety, depression, identity issues, relationships, self-esteem, well-being, self-harm and general counselling.
+I specialise in many areas including anxiety, depression, identity issues, relationships, self-esteem, well-being, self-harm, couples and general counselling.

 Why come and see me A variety of concerns can bring someone into counselling, and it’s not always an easy decision to make.
 My practice considers the difficulties surrounding that decision and the process itself.
-I work closely with you to build a working relationship that reflects your specific needs and goals.
+I work closely with you to build a working relationship that reflects your specific needs and goals, as an individual and a couple.
 And I encourage regular updates on how we feel it is going and if there are any changes that need to be made.
 It is vitally important to me that you are comfortable with the path we are on.

-Mindfulness Over the past couple of years I have found that my work has focused more and more on the area of mindfulness and I have just finished writing a book with my twin sister about self-care and how to live a mindful life.
+Mindfulness For the past 8 years I have found that my work has focused more and more on the area of mindfulness and self-care and I have written a book with my twin sister about how to live a mindful life.
 This area has always personally interested me and I use it to help me understand myself better and focus on what’s important.
-I have also been amazed at the impact it has on clients from all backgrounds with a variety of issues.
-The clients themselves talk about feeling in control, content, focused and calm.
-I have witnessed clients move from a place of anger and fear to wellbeing and resilience.
+I am also consistently amazed at the impact it has on clients from all backgrounds with a variety of issues.
+The clients themselves talk about feeling in control, content, focused and calm, but most importantly, more 'themselves'.
+I have witnessed clients move from a place of anger and fear to calm and resilient.
 Knowing how and why your mind works the way it does allows you to take responsibility for what happens in there.
-You are able to witness your thoughts and recognise negative thought patterns and unhelpful thinking.
-You are able to find space and calmness in the moment, even when the rest of the world is rushing by.
+You are able to become the witness to your thoughts and recognise negative thought patterns and unhelpful thinking.
+You are able to find space and calmness in a moment, even when the rest of the world is rushing by.

 Workshops Myself and my colleague, Jane Taylor, are two practising psychotherapists with more than 20 years’ experience between us of working with clients from a variety of backgrounds and professions.
 Combining this experience and using the latest research in neuroscience we have created an exciting and efficient course in managing the daily life stresses that limit us.